TENDERFOOT STABLES CORP.

 Lydia is Tenderfoot's owner and barn manager.
 She has been riding since she was six months old and has studied many different disciplines under several talented trainers!
 She started out barrel racing and has now made the switch to hunter jumper.
 She competed on the Millersville Equestrian Team for a few years and still does a few local shows here and there.
 She is a lifelong learner and knows that there is always something new to learn from other trainers and horses.
 Her passion is sharing her thirst for learning with other horse enthusiasts.
 When she is not around the horses you can either find her teaching at Central York Middle School or spending time with her husband and daughter.

 English Riding Instructor

 Chelsea has been riding and competing since the age of 4 when she became hooked after her mom put her on her 16.2h thoroughbred mare, Mouse.
 She has since competed in many disciplines over the years but her main focus has been in the hunter and sport horse ring.
 She has trained under three incredible trainers (Judi and Christi Scott and Clyde Beam) that have mentored and formed her into the rider she is today.
 She competed on and was President of the Millersville Equestrian Team where she met Lydia.
 Chelsea currently owns five horses; Lucky, KG, Bentley, Daphre and Neville.
 Lucky, Bentley and Neville are Chelsea's hunter mounts, while KG is now retired from the sport horse ring.
 Daphre is more into jumpers!
-When she is not with her horses, Chelsea can be found at home with her husband Matt, her daughter Millie, and her three fur babies, Dixie, Roxy, and Koda.
+When she is not with her horses, Chelsea can be found at home with her husband Matt, her daughters Millie and Willow and her three fur babies, Dixie, Roxy, and Koda.